wsoltys/mist-cores/vic20/readme.txt

 Features:
 - pal vic20/vc20 unexpanded or with 3kb or 16kb ram expansion
-- .prg and .a0 upload from sd card (.a0 needs to be renamed to .prg)
+- .prg and .a0 upload from sd card
 - scanline support
 - joystick support
 - the double scan can be turned off

 Limitations:
 There're no safety checks for games for the unexpanded vic20 so they usual overwrite the screen ram.
-The prg upload expects the start address in the first two bytes as usual. the rom upload via osd expects cartridge roms with the auto start sequence.
+The prg upload expects the start address in the first two bytes as usual. the .a0 upload via osd expects cartridge roms with the auto start sequence.
 A few glitches are visible.
 I don't know if its due to my changes or were already in the original core.